Human rights protection

 For British Columbians seeking more information on the Human Rights Code, please see the list to the left of this page to access the factsheet in your preferred language.
 Additional information can also be obtained from the B.C.
 Human Rights Clinic.

 B.C.
-Human Rights Code Recent Amendments
+Human Rights Code amendments

 Any questions about B.C.’s Human Rights Code can be directed to the BC Human Rights Clinic.